spigel1/Plugin-SuperBow/README.md

 # Plugin-SuperBow

-This plugin adds a new command give bow command brings you superbow I wonder what she is doing...
+This plugin adds a new command "givebow" command brings you superbow I wonder what she is doing...

 You can change some parameters by changing things in the config file